Put a Former Prosecutor on Your Side Passionate About Defending My Clients

 • A fine of $500 up to $2,000

-• A fine of $2,000 to $4,000 if your BAC was .15% or higher or you had a minor in the vehicle
+• A fine of $2,000 to $4,000 if your BAC was .15% or higher, or if you had a minor in the vehicle

 • Jail time of up to six months at the court’s discretion

-• Jail time of up to nine months if your BAC was .15% or higher or you had a minor in the vehicle
+• Jail time of up to nine months if your BAC was .15% or higher, or you had a minor in the vehicle

 • 50 hours of community service